itsatony/nobase/readme.md

 		// finding by function. will get EVERY document from the store. expected is a true||false return value.
 		DB.find(function(doc) { return doc.blubb === 'somethingWeWantToFind'; }, {}, function(errors, results) { console.log(errors); console.log(results); } );

+		// finding documents with a simple object query.
+		// object-based queries are always AND queries and use a basic === compare which is NOT suitable for objects, etc.
+		// this is SIGNIFICANTLY SLOWER than providing your own check function!
+		DB.find({blubb : 'somethingWeWantToFind' }, {}, function(errors, results) { console.log(errors); console.log(results); } );

+		// for all find calls the second argument is the options object.
+		// options here are skip and limit.
+		// the following example will return only the second entry of the store:
+		DB.find(true, { skip:1, limit:1 }, function(errors, results) { console.log(errors); console.log(results); } );

+		// find has another option: noclone . it defaults to false because it is UNSAFE. it is much faster, BUT
+		// if you modify the results object you will also modify the DB entry! if you are sure about what you are doing, use it to speed up find about 8-10x !
+		DB.find(true, { noclone: true }, function(errors, results) { console.log(errors); console.log(results); } );
 ````